alansu2024/coding-challenge-charger-uptime/README.md

+# Candidate response

+I cloned the original repo into this github repo; commits beyond the initial two commits of the source repo represent my work on this challenge.

+Some notes

+* First, thanks for the fun challenge!
+I enjoyed working on it.

+* For my solution, I tried to come up with a data model that promotes extensibility.
+While some of that is arguably overkill for a take-home problem, i've often found that that exercise helps me organize the rest of the implementation.
+Hopefully it's not interpreted as a tendency to premature optimization!

+* The meaty test cases are a combination of uptime calculations directly derived from the two sample inputs and some other cases that seemed worth checking for.

+* To do the implementation, I did use the github copilot integration in VSCode.
+However, the form of the data structures and implementation were all done without any large-scale code generation.
+Mostly, it was helpful to complete symbol names, replicate some boilerplate in the test case tables, and to identify one issue where i had used a Python construct that is only in v3.10 onward.

+* Some corner cases:
+    * the uptime definition says "out of the entire period that any charger at the station was reporting in," but it's not obvious what the behavior is if no charger at the station ever reported in.
+That period seems undefined to me, so i'm raising a `ValueError`, but another reasonable option would be to return uptime of 0
+    * The problem description also appears to leave unspecified the desired behavior when reports overlap.
+I chose to raise a `ValueError` in this case as well.

+* I used the Python 3.9.6 interpreter, installed via homebew in an OS X environment

 # Overview

 This is a simple coding challenge to test your abilities.
 To join the software program at Electric Era, you must complete this challenge.